TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 ### "Pooled ridesharing has significantly higher driver utilization"

 We hypothesized that, relative to dedicated drivers, pooled drivers would not have to wait between calls to pick somebody up.
 Instead, by constantly picking up and dropping off groups of passengers, they would rarely have an empty car.

 To determine the average driver utilization in a system, calculated the percentage of time that vehicles was in a "billable" state - either driving with passengers in the car, or already having passengers in the vehicle while picking up or dropping off.
 Thus, an empty vehicle en route to pick up a passenger was considered unutilized even though it was not idle.

 <a href="/images/ridesharing/util-full.png"><img src="/images/ridesharing/util.png" alt="Average Vehicle Utilization as a Function of Group Arrival Rate"/></a>

-Our model showed that, at the equilbrium points for each model, driver utilization was approximately equal.
+Our model showed that, at the equilibrium points for each model, driver utilization was approximately equal.
 This refuted our hypothesis by showing that pooled ridesharing, at a high arrival rate, does not increase the number of billable hours for a driver.

 ### "Pooled ridesharing takes longer for riders to arrive at the destination"